IbrahimTanyalcin/xpress-bio/resources/docker/README.md

 - If you change `server.config.json` and set `index` field to `hello-world.html`, then you could do: `res.sendFile(files[info.serverConf.index])` instead of `res.sendFile(files["hello-world.html"])`
 - Keep in mind that `express, app, info, files, serverSent` objects are always passed to your routes fully initialized before your routes are executed.
 Check the `Route features` section to learn more about these objects.

-## TODO
-- UI Framework integrations
-- Examples of 'Hello World' Apps
-- Convert `files` into a `proxy` where a file with `path/to/file.ext` would be stored as `"path/to/file.ext"` instead of `"file.ext"` inside an array and given the string `o/file.ext`, the proxy would return the best matching one.